lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 10.** Lions lacking, but the children satisfied.
 See "Spurgeon's Sermons, "No. 65.

-1\.Description of a true Christian, "seek the Lord."
+1\.
+Description of a true Christian, "seek the Lord."

-2\.The promise set forth by a contract.
+2\.
+The promise set forth by a contract.

-3\.The promise fulfilled.
+3\.
+The promise fulfilled.

 **Verse 10.** What is a good thing?